UtrechtUniversity/yoda-clienttools/README.md

 ## Installation

 The Yoda clienttools require Python 3.
-They have been tested with Python 3.6.
+They are compatible with Yoda 1.7 and Yoda 1.8.
+The tools need to be used with the '-y 1.8' option in order to work with Yoda 1.8 instances.

 It is recommended to install the tools in a virtual environment, like this: